 At around £40,000 pre-owned, those with a thinner wallet can also get their hands on a Richard Mille with the RM 016.

 Richard Mille RM 010

-For our next piece, our wallets need to start getting a little bigger to consider the Richard Mille RM010.
+For our next piece, our wallets need to start getting a little bigger to consider Richard Mille, with the RM010 model.
 This watch has the classic Richard Mille look and feel with precision engineering at its heart.
-Supported with a carbon fibre flange, this watch comes in 3 varieties for Rose Gold, White Gold or Titanium.
+Supported with a carbon fibre flange, this watch comes in 3 varieties of Rose Gold, White Gold or Titanium.

 Richard Mille RM 030

 Moving along the range we come to the Richard Mille RM 030.
 The 030 was designed with performance in mind with its sandblasted, grade 5 titanium makeup.
 Such is the popularity of this watch, many different special editions has been released, helping to make it a true collectors items.

 Depending on the edition you decide to go for, the RM 030 will set you back anywhere up to £150,000 brand new.
 If you are looking for something a little cheaper, try going pre-owned to get the price down to around £90,000 for the Titanium model and £110,000 for the Rose Gold.